breadboard-ai/breadboard/seeds/llm-starter/README.md

 - `completion` - result of the PaLM API text completion.

-### `url-template`
+### The `urlTemplate` node

 Use this node to safely construct URLs.
-It's similar in spirit to the `prompt-template` node, except it ensures that the handlebar parameters are properly encoded as part of the URL.
+It's similar in spirit to the `promptTemplate` node, except it ensures that the handlebar parameters are properly encoded as part of the URL.

 #### Example:

-If we send the following inputs to `url-template`:
+If we send the following inputs to `urlTemplate`:

 ```json
 {